 Occupations and Workforce

-Sisters is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sisters is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sisters is a city of service providers, professionals and managers.
 There are especially a lot of people living in Sisters who work in sales jobs (11.12%), management occupations (11.02%) and maintenance occupations (9.34%).

-Telecommuters are a relatively large percentage of the workforce: 9.70% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sisters telecommute to their jobs.
+Overall, about 9.70% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.